Skip to content

 Original error was: libopenblas64_p-r0-2f7c42d4.3.18.so: cannot open shared object file: No such file or directory

-2.2 numpy Can Be Used but Calls the Old Version
+2.2 numpy Is Usable but Calls the Old Version

-Taking numpy as an example, by printing the __version___ attribute of the package object, you can see the actual version of the numpy package during code execution, which is inconsistent with the installed version.
+Taking numpy as an example, by printing the __version__ attribute of the package object, you can see the actual version of the numpy package during code execution, but it does not match the actually installed version.

 Python